Super Bowl Secrets Revealed: Little Known Facts Quiz

 Did you know

-The MLS has had many legendary players over the years, including David Beckham, Landon Donovan, and Thierry Henry.
+The MLB has had many legendary players over the years, including Babe Ruth, Ted Williams, and Willie Mays.